The Six Sigma program works to standardize a company's problem-solving approach and form the way…

 - Green Belt: Those with green belts often serve as project leaders and perform data analysis for black belt projects.
 Job possibilities can consist of roles such as Process Development Engineer, Project Manager, Senior Continuous Improvement Specialist and Data Scientist.

 - Black Belt: There are several career paths open to Six Sigma black belts.
 With a Six Sigma black belt, you can lead problem-solving projects and train and coach project teams.
 Potential job titles for lean Six Sigma black belts include Operations Director, Senior Business Process Analyst, Senior Continuous Improvement Leader and Senior Project Manager.

 - Master Black Belt: As an MBB, you may serve in various roles that entail handling complex business practices and implementing specialized process improvement programs as well as teaching, coaching and mentoring.
 Job possibilities may consist of titles such as Lean Process Improvement Director, Scrum Master and Continuous Improvement Site Leader.

 The average salary for someone with a Six Sigma certificate can vary widely depending on factors such as job title, industry, organization, geographic location, level of experience and level of certification.
 For example, according to Glassdoor.com, the average annual Six Sigma green belt salary in the U.S. in 2019 is $69,903, while black belt holders earn an average of $97,919.

 MANTEC Provides Six Sigma Career Path Training Opportunities

 MANTEC is a non-profit manufacturing consulting firm that offers a host of cost-effective training programs in South Central PA.
 These programs can lead to enhanced Six Sigma career opportunities for your employees.
+Now is the time to take advantage of the abundance of lean Six Sigma jobs and work towards a Six Sigma certification.
 Call MANTEC at 717-843-5054 or contact us online to learn more.